jrblevin/markdown-mode/.github/ISSUE_TEMPLATE/02_performance_issue.md

 ### Description

 <!--
 What is the issue ?
+Regression ?
 When does markdown-mode become slow ? syntax, file size etc -->

 ## Software Versions